 - A flashlight for navigating your way from the parking area up to the observatory steps.

-- Binoculars to get a closer view of the stars, planets, and terrain.
+- Binoculars to get a closer view of the stars, planets and distant terrain.

 - You might want to bring water and/or a light snack as there are no food services at the park.
 If you’re staying in a condo, you may have access to a thermos for bringing a warm beverage.

-- Take in the views of the island that were most likely dark when you arrived.
+- Take in the views of the summit that were dark when you arrived.

-- See the endangered silversword plant — usually seen in the summit parking lot.
+- Look for the endangered silversword plant — we’ve usually seen them near the summit parking lot.

 - The summit area of the park offers over 30 miles of hiking trails for taking in the views, seeing native shrubs and plants, and possibly seeing some wildlife.
 We saw the endangered Nene when we were there.